Pr00xxy/magento2-spamfilter/README.md

 ### Alphabet blocking

-Block entries based on a list of languages. e.g block Cyrillic or Hanzi characters
+Block entries based on a list of languages. e.g you may block Cyrillic or Hanzi characters

 ### Link blocking

+Sometimes malicious users will try to trick you into clicking links by embedding them in the account information or in the contact message.

+This feature allows the store owner to:
-Block contact form entries from containing links
+* block contact form entries from containing web links
-Block customers from putting links in their firstname or lastname
+* block customers from putting links in their firstname or lastname

 ### Email Blocking